-You could have the local school engaged in this; you could choose from Easter egg painting or bonnet making.
+You could get the local school engaged, perhaps with Easter egg painting or bonnet making.

-Simply make a budget that will go into the making, levy an entry fee, and arrange a donated prize for the winner.
+Simply make a budget for costs, levy an entry fee that will cover the costs and contribute to your fundraising goals, and arrange a donated prize for the winner.

-If you have the knack, you may as well go for a raffle, to keep the expenses low and profits high.
+If you have the knack, you may as well go for a raffle as well.
+This might help to keep the expenses low and profits high.

 Happy Hour for the Alumni

 If you have lots of alumni you are in good terms with, send out invitations for a happy hour.
 Make sure that the word is spread as far and wide as possible.
 Since the pub that you choose as the venue is going to see tremendous sales for the chosen evening, ask them for a sponsorship.